nuvention-web/BarLift/README.md

 ### Web App
 `High level overview`
+The purpose of this web app is to create deals, buy deal of the day slots and view consumer and competetive analytics.
+BarLift uses your location to send you relevant, high quality deals when you're out at night.

 The dashboard is a Angular.js app served by a node stack.
 Data is stored using a Parse.com app and reached over the REST API.
 Theming was done using INSPINIA, a purchased CSS package.
 The app was hosted on heroku.